fusion94/fusion94.org/src/content/blog/2026-06-05-bam-salem-press-release-blame-shift.md

 ---

+*Tony Guntharp writes at fusion94.org about technology, open source, and the things that matter.
+He is also a LEGO collector and knows exactly how much those Star Wars sets are worth.*

+---

 *This post is commentary on public corporate statements and on prior reporting, including the* Salem Business Journal *and* Kotaku*.
 Allegations by all parties — BAM, the former franchisee, the current owners, Mr. Schneider, and Mr. Mansell — remain unproven unless and until established in court.
 Nothing here constitutes legal advice.
 Corrections and documentation are welcome at fusion94.org.*